localstack/localstack.github.io/content/blog/2023-11-09-join-localstack-at-aws-reinvent-2023/index.md

 ## What can you expect this year?

-At re:Invent this year,you will witness firsthand how we're elevating developer productivity by expediting onboarding and minimizing inefficient dev&test loops that often plague software development and delivery workflows.
+At re:Invent this year, you will witness firsthand how we're elevating developer productivity by expediting onboarding and minimizing inefficient dev&test loops that often plague cloud software development and delivery workflows.
 We will also demonstrate cutting-edge tools and technologies designed to empower teams in testing, debugging, and profiling applications—all without incurring unnecessary cloud costs.

 Talk to us about: